-Druidic Symbols And Celtic Astrology Animals
+Druidic Symbols And Celtic Zodiac Animals

-Let me introduce you to an interesting area of Celtic lore.
+Let me introduce you to an interesting area of ancient Celtic lore.
 It’s a fantastic European Druidic astrology grouping with an ancient history going back many centuries.

-Introducing the Celtic Zodiac animal signs
+Introducing the Celtic Animal Zodiac signs

 The Stag (aka The Deer)